Formality of a higher-codimensional Swiss-Cheese operad: Abstract

 \section{Abstract}

-We study configurations of points in the complement of a linear subspace inside a Euclidean space, $\R^{n} \setminus \R^{m}$ with $n - m \ge 2$.
-We define a higher-codimensional Swiss-Cheese operad $\VSC_{mn}$ associated to such configurations, a variant of the classical Swiss-Cheese operad.
+We study bicolored configurations of points in the Euclidean $n$-space that are constrained to remain either inside or outside a fixed Euclidean $m$-subspace, with $n - m \ge 2$.
+We define a higher-codimensional variant of the Swiss-Cheese operad, called the complementarily constrained disks operad $\VSC_{mn}$, associated to such configurations.
 The operad $\VSC_{mn}$ is weakly equivalent to the operad of locally constant factorization algebras on the stratified space $\{\R^{m} \subset \R^{n}\}$.
 We prove that this operad is formal over $\R$.